Meet CybrIQ at InfoComm 2026 · Booth C5052 · June 16–19 · Las Vegas · opens in · Pre-book a working session →

 How is the Layer 1 data secured?

-Device DNA™ fingerprints are stored on-premise by default.
-Cloud-hosted is available as an option for organizations that prefer it.
+Device DNA™ fingerprints are stored cloud-hosted by default (CybrIQ-managed, your choice of US, EU, or Canadian region; SOC 2 Type II audited).
+On-premise storage is available for organizations with FedRAMP-equivalent posture, data-residency requirements that exclude vendor-cloud entirely, or air-gapped networks.
 Encryption at rest, role-based access control, and per-export audit logs are standard.
 A SOC 2 Type II aligned program runs against the platform itself, with formal attestation on the roadmap.

 What is the pricing shape?